 IRS to delay tax refunds for millions of low-income families

-A 1040 tax form appears on display, Tuesday, Jan.
-10, 2017, in New York.
-The IRS is delaying tax refunds for millions of low-income families as the agency steps up efforts to combat identity theft and fraud.
+WASHINGTON – The IRS is delaying tax refunds for more than 40 million low-income families this year as the agency steps up efforts to fight identity theft and fraud.

 Comments